jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

   * ftp: configuration of uploading to a website.
   * twitter: configuration of posting to Twitter.
   * underground: configuration of posting to Weather Underground.
+  * metoffice: configuration of posting to UK Met Office.

 config: miscellaneous system configuration
 ------------------------------------------